Stranger than friction: can experiences be too easy?

 The new f-word: friction

-The title that had caught my eye (and Theo’s taste buds): ‘The new f-word: friction’.
+The title that caught my eye (and Theo’s taste buds) was ‘The new f-word: friction’.
 If you can’t make it out in its torn-up state, here’s the opening paragraph:

 Designers and technologists once spoke of “reducing friction” as a mark of progress.
 One-click shopping, on-demand entertainment, sex at a swipe – the elimination of effort became the organising principle of modern life.
 Now, though, as a generation who grew up worshipping seamless UX begin to look around and wonder what they’ve lost, everyone from luxury fashion houses to tech platforms is scratching their head over how best to add friction back.